MTS-sip/Budgetizer/README.md

 * Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+* needs to look professional and be mobile-friendly.

 ### CSS Styling

+* needs to look professional and be mobile-friendly.

 Instead of using a CSS library like Bootstrap, consider one of the following suggestions:

 * Look into the concept of  CSS-in-JS, which abstracts CSS to the component level, using JavaScript to describe styles in a declarative and maintainable way.
 Some popular libraries include [styled-components](https://styled-components.com/) and [Emotion](https://emotion.sh/docs/introduction).

-* Try using a component library, such as [Semantic UI](https://semantic-ui.com/), [Chakra UI](https://chakra-ui.com/), or [Ant Design](https://ant.design/).
+* Try using a component library, such as [Semantic UI](https://semantic-ui.com/)

 * Create all the CSS for your application just using CSS.

-Ultimately, it doesn't matter which of these options you choose&mdash;it just needs to look professional and be mobile-friendly.

-### Alternative Project Using Python

-You also have the option to replace use Python as your back-end language, which would replace the following requirement:

-* Use GraphQL with a Node.js and Express.js server.

-> **Important**: If you choose to go this route, please note that this will likely require additional work from your group, as the curriculum doesn't cover full-stack Python applications.
-Please speak to your instructional team prior to choosing this option.

 ## Presentation Requirements